 Bear in mind that most people use their smartphones to search for local businesses.
-Which means optimizing your site for mobile is of utmost importance.
+This means optimizing your site for mobile is of utmost importance.

-Offer your customers intuitive user experience, responsive layout and more on the mobile version of your site.
+Offer your customers an intuitive user experience, responsive layout, and more on the mobile version of your site.
 You can use Google’s tool Mobile-Friendly Test to check how well your site does on the mobile platform.

 Get more and more citations

 Here’s the thing – citations are crucial for local SEO.
 The more your business is mentioned online, the more citations you get, which is good for your business.
 However, for a business citation to count, it must include your store’s NAP.

 This is the reason why the consistency of NAP is so important.
 If it’s inconsistent, you lose out on valuable citations for your local SEO.
 Yep, Google triangulates data and clubs similar business names under the same name with the help of their algorithms; but it will still be safer for you to have the same NAP everywhere.